10-3-pursuit/lab-react-lifecycle-networking/README.md

 In the example above, the employee ID of `vlJtFOU` was included as part of the path.
 Only those pets with an `employeeId` that is equal to that ID are then returned.

-There are several ways to solve this exercise, but remember, it is always preferable and less expensive to hit the api endpoints as few times as possible.
+There are several ways to solve this exercise, but remember, it is always preferable and less expensive to hit api endpoints as few times as possible.